 - From The Good, the Bad and the Ugly, a bounty hunter who lost his right arm to Tuco at the beginning of the film learns to shoot with his left, which, after catching up to Tuco, he squanders by bragging about it instead of just killing him.

 - Probably the Ur-Example, Ehud Ben-Gera in the The Bible is left-handed.
 This becomes important when guards search for weapons only on his left thigh (where a right-handed person might conceal one), and this allows him to assassinate the king of Moab with the sword concealed on his right thigh.

 - Arya Stark.
 When her dominant hand is revealed to her fencing master, he reacts favorably because fighting left-handed will reverse her stance and movements, which will help confuse her opponents.
 Of course, her left-handedness might also be A Sinister Clue about her future.

-- In the Emberverse novels Rudi Mackenzie's right arm is wounded and has to learn to use his left arm as his sword arm.
+- Inverted in the Emberverse novels: Rudi Mackenzie's right arm is wounded and has to learn to use his left arm as his sword arm.
 When practicing with youths in the Free Republic of Richland they complain that he has an unfair advantage as a southpaw.
 His mentor responds "Yah hey, if someone attacks you using different moves, or if they're a leftie you're just going to say you're taking your bat and ball and going home 'cause it ain't fair?
 Christ, Weiss, I've known you were a dumb little punk for years, but do you have to show it off in front of strangers?"